138th Fighter Wing Marksmanship Team Dominates State Competition

 |0

-This work, 138th Fighter Wing Marksmanship Team Dominates State Competition [Image 3 of 3], by MSgt Craig Michael, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 138th Fighter Wing Marksmanship Team Dominates State Competition, by MSgt Craig Michael, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.